Cirsium neomexicanum, New Mexico Thistle

 Common Name: New Mexico Thistle

-Also Called: Desert Thistle, Foss Thistle, and Utah Thistle (Spanish: Cardo Santo)
+Also Called: Desert Thistle, Foss Thistle Utah Thistle (Spanish: Cardo Santo)

 Family: Asteraceae, Sunflower Family